FrankPortman/bayesAB/README.md

 --------------------------------------------

-Posterior Expected Loss for choosing B over A:
+Posterior Expected Loss for choosing A over B:

 $Probability
 [1] 0.03105786